Board of Trustees Policy: 3.4

 - Competency-based standardized test scores are valid for five years.

-- Students who place into two or more pre-college courses must complete SCS 101 prior to completion of 15 credits.
+- Students who place into six or more credits of developmental coursework must complete FYE 101 prior to completion of 15 credits.

 - Students who exhibit unsatisfactory academic competency on all of the College’s standardized diagnostic assessments will be required to enroll in a College/community partnership adult basic education program.
 Upon retesting and prior to starting the adult basic education program, these students must score above set cut-off scores on one or more retests in order to be permitted to enroll in College courses.
 Continuous enrollment in the adult basic education program will be maintained until students test above the set cut-off scores on at least two tests, after which time these students will be permitted to enroll at the College.